 One package of thin skinless chicken cutlets, one pint of cherry tomatoes, some kalamata olives, garlic, fresh basil, and olive oil is all you need to make this chicken into a FABULOUS dish and it’s perfect every time!
 This is an outstanding chicken dish because the flavors are bold, the colors are vibrant and it’s ready in less than 30 minutes!

-This chicken dish is always satisfying and even a little addicting.
+Sauteed chicken cutlets with cherry tomatoes is always satisfying and even a little addicting.

 We’re always looking for ways to turn a simple package of thin chicken cutlets into something interesting and fabulous for dinner!
 This happens to be one of them.